hacks-guide/Guide_Wii/_pages/en_US/priiloader.md

 Additionally, it can be used to quickly launch any Title or Homebrew, or change the way Wii autoboots.

-For more information about Priiloader and its options, you can see the [Priiloader Usage](priiloader-usage) page.
-{: .notice--info}

 ### Requirements

 * An SD card or USB drive